opa334/Choicy/README.md

 # Choicy

-Choicy is an advanced tweak configurator.
-It can be used to disable or individually configure tweak injection into certain apps or daemons.
-It also has an option to add 3D touch / haptic touch application shortcuts to launch the application once with(out) tweaks.
+Choicy adds the ability to individually configure tweak injection for applications and daemons.
+The configuration works by setting either a blacklist of tweaks not to load or a whitelist of the tweaks to exclusively load.
+Alternatively, it is also possible to disable tweak injection for an individual process altogether.
+There is also an an option to add an application shortcut to launch the application with or without tweaks once.